Water droplets on the surface of skin that don't penetrate the skin barrier

 • Accident/injury: cuts, scrapes, burns

-How can you tell if your skin barrier is compromised?
+How can you tell if your skin barrier is weakened?

 Industry buzzwords aside, you probably already understand what it means to have a damaged skin barrier.
 Telltale signs include: